Keeper-Security/Commander/python/README.md

 ### Installation

-1. Install Python3 from python.org and modules below.
+1. Install Python3 from python.org and the below modules:
-2. Set up a Keeper account from https://keepersecurity.com
-3. Optionally create a config.json file.
-Commander loads default configuration info from the config.json file in the current folder.
-Command line arguments will override the configuration file.

-### Dependencies

 ```
 pip3 install requests
 pip3 install pycrypto
 ```

-Example file:
+2. Set up a Keeper account from https://keepersecurity.com if you don't already have one.

+3. Execute command line program as described below or use a config.json file to streamline usage.
+Command line arguments will override the configuration file.

+### Command-line overrides

+./keeper

+./keeper --debug

+./keeper --debug --email=email@company.com --command="get ASLK4nf42k3jd"

+### Auto-configuration file

+Place the file config.json in the install folder.
+Example below:

 ```
 {